Artists in Provence: Ceramics and Pottery

 Dieulefit (Drôme):

-In the Drôme Provençale, Dieulefit also has been a pottery city for centuries.
-Its geographical location probably favoured the development of this craft with forest and the Rhône River nearby.
+In the Drôme Provençale, Dieulefit has also been a pottery city for centuries.
+Its geographical location probably favoured the development of this craft with the forest and the Rhône River nearby.
 There was indeed water for mixing the earth and wood for firing pottery.
-The production is centred around the glazed pottery for daily use, as in Saint Quentin.
+The production is centred around glazed pottery for daily use, as in Saint-Quentin.
 A few dozen craftsmen maintain the pottery activity today.

 6 Food Specialities of the Drôme